MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/finance-make-payments-with-bank-data-conversion-service-or-sepa-credit-transfer.md

     > [!NOTE]
     > The **Currency Code** field must be set to **EUR**, because SEPA credit transfers can only be made in the EURO currency.

-### <a name="to-set-up-a-vendor-card-for-sepa-credit-transfer"></a>To set up a supplier card for SEPA Credit Transfer
+### <a name="to-set-up-a-vendor-card-for-sepa-credit-transfer"></a>To set up a vendor card for SEPA Credit Transfer

-1. In the **Search** box, enter **Suppliers**, and then choose the related link.
+1. In the **Search** box, enter **Vendors**, and then choose the related link.
-2. Open the card of the supplier whom you will pay electronically by export payment files in the SEPA Credit Transfer format.
+2. Open the card of the vendor whom you will pay electronically by export payment files in the SEPA Credit Transfer format.
 3. On the **Payment** FastTab, in the **Payment Method Code** field, choose **BANK**.
 4. In the **Preferred Bank Account** field, choose the bank to which the money will be transferred when it is processed by your electronic bank.

-    If you have not yet set up a bank for this supplier, you can do so now.
+    If you have not yet set up a bank for this vendor, you can do so now.
 For more information, see [To set up supplier bank accounts for export of bank files](bank-how-setup-bank-accounts.md#to-set-up-vendor-bank-accounts-for-export-of-bank-files).
 The value in the **Preferred Bank Account** field is copied to the **Recipient Bank Account** field on the **Payment Journal** page.

 ### <a name="to-set-the-payment-journal-up-to-export-payment-files"></a>To set the payment journal up to export payment files